Latest:

 Read more

-Ag Featured - Home Small Shortliner
+Shortliner Ag Featured - Home Small

 Pork Producers Put Dollars to Potential in China

-December 3, 2019December 3, 2019 Kristi Ruggles African swine fever, China, pork, trade
+December 3, 2019December 3, 2019 Kristi Ruggles trade, China, pork, African swine fever

 U.S. pork producers see a potential $24.5 billion annual market in China within 10 years if the Trump administration can gain unrestricted trade access after the Asian country’s hog herd has been devastated by disease.